Hochopepper/SwordToShield/CoreRules.md

 check with along with your proficiency bonus if you have proficiency in the skill.
 Your success or failure in this kind of check is decided by the DM, and you may have varying degrees of success depending on how high you roll.

+## Advantages and disadvantages
+Certain things may grant "advantage" or "disadvantage".
+A roll made at advantage is rolled twice, with the larger roll being the outcome.
+A roll made at disadvantage is rolled twice, with the smaller roll being the outcome.

 ## Player Characters
 As a real human, you are incapable of jumping through time and space to enter a